brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 22 bht.md

 # Ephesians 5:22 Commentary Help Text

 ## BHT:
-Wives are called to submit to their husbands, just as the church submits to Christ.
-This submission establishes a proper order in the family, where the husband is the head, mirroring Christ's role as the Head of the church.
-This subjection is rendered under the watchful eye of Christ Himself.
-While the husband should be respected and obeyed, a wife's ultimate obedience is to God.
-She should assist him in caring for the family and seek his consent in all matters.
-By recognizing the parallel between the roles of the husband and Christ, wives can embrace their subjection willingly and joyfully.
+In Ephesians 5:22-23, the apostle Paul emphasizes the importance of marital submission.
+Wives are instructed to submit to their husbands, just as the church submits to Christ.
+This submission is not a sign of inferiority or oppression, but a reflection of the divine order within marriage.
+The husband, in his role as the head, is called to love his wife sacrificially, just as Christ loves the church.
+This mutual submission fosters a harmonious relationship where both husband and wife can fulfill their God-given roles and experience the abundant blessings that come from following God's design for marriage.

 ## Choicest Commentary Quotes:
 ### Henry Alford: